Where Else to Stream Movies When Netflix Won’t Load

 There’s so little that’s free in this world that when you find something that is, it’s pretty natural to want to know the catch.
 But there isn’t one here.
 Pluto TV touts itself as free TV.
 It has more than 170 content partners that supply both live TV and on-demand options.
 You’ll get to choose from sitcoms like 3rd Rock From the Sun and Grace Under Fire, dramas like 21 Jump Street (who’s up for some old-school Johnny Depp?), and movies such as Bull Durham and The Ring.
 No, Pluto TV won’t keep you up-to-date on NCIS, but it will keep you entertained.

 What you need: A smart device and an Internet connection.
 Want to give your screens a rest?
-These are the most binge-worthy authors of all time.

 Not to be outdone by its network counterparts, NBCUniversal is busting into the streaming world with its own spin on the service called Peacock.
 Officially launching in July, there’s still a lot to learn about the platform, but the company promises originals, including a Saved by the Bell reboot, old favorites like Parenthood, and plenty of movies.
 There will also be tons of reality TV, which will really please Bravo fans, as well as live sports (when that’s a thing again).
 While Peacock will offer lots of free content, the premium subscription is what gets viewers the most access, of course, and that runs $4.99/month.